luciusmagn/nary-lang/README.md

 * No additional dependencies
 * No unsafe code

-**Note:** Currently, it's version 0.1.0, so it's likely to change a bit before it stabilizes enough for a crates.io release.*
+**Note:** Currently, it's version 0.1.0, so the language and APIs may change before they stabilize.*

 ## Installation